ReleasedBrainiac/GraphToSequenceNN/README.md

 This Repo provides a Graph2Sequnce for Keras implementation.
 It will provide an example of Graph2Sequence encoding and decoding.
 The idea behind the Graph2Sequence is based on https://arxiv.org/abs/1804.00823.
 In this implementation I try to encode the complex datasets from https://amr.isi.edu/ (Abstract Meaning Representation).

 The IBM Research Team implemted a tensorflow Graph2Sequence model with attention => https://github.com/IBM/Graph2Seq !

-There are hughe differences between our models structures and used functions and implementations.
+There are differences between our models structures and used functions and implementations.
-This is caused by the differnt interpretation of the paper and my goal to strictly implement the paper as much as possible.
+This is caused by the differnt interpretation of the paper.

 ## The Setup (necessary libraries!)